 To change an asset's state, do one of the following, depending on whether you want to update a single asset or multiple assets at once:

 - Browse to an asset's Lansweeper webpage and hit Edit asset on the left, under Asset options.
 Select an asset state from the dropdown and hit Save asset on the left.

 - Click the Assets link at the top of the web console, tick the checkboxes in front of the assets of your choice and hit the Edit Fields button on the left, under Asset Actions.
 In the resulting popup, select the State field, choose your preferred asset state for the assets you selected and hit Change Field(s)- You can perform a search on one of the columns to more easily find specific assets.
 In the example below, we filtered the Type column to only list music systems.- You could also tick the checkbox at the very top to select all assets in the current search results.

 - Click the Assets link at the top of the web console and hit the Mass Edit Mode button on the left, under Options.
-Place your cursor in the State column, select an asset state from the dropdown and hit Ok.
+Place your cursor in the State column, select a state from the dropdown and hit Ok.

 Changing an asset's state by enabling automated cleanup options

-Instead of manually changing an asset's state, you can also configure Lansweeper to automatically change the state of stale, decommissioned or recommissioned assets.
+Instead of manually changing states, you can also configure Lansweeper to automatically change the state of stale, decommissioned or recommissioned machines.
 Several automated cleanup options are available for this in the Configuration\Server Options section of the web console, though they are disabled by default.
 If enabled, most of these cleanup operations are performed when the Lansweeper Server service starts on your Lansweeper server and automatically every 24 hours afterward.
 More information on available cleanup options can be found in this knowledge base article.